riccardoscloud/cicero/README.md

 #### Flask - Flask-login - SQLAlchemy - Google Fonts - Bootstrap - ChatGPT

 This version currently includes:
-- OpenAI API ("gpt-3.5-turbo") for content generation, using stream.
+- Updated to latest OpenAI library, using ("gpt-4-1106-preview") for content generation, using stream.
 - Local SQLite database for storage of user accounts and created trips.
 - Registering with email address and password.
 - Login with Google